gbuendia/motivation/README.md

 # Crude motivation
-A practice project in which I intend to learn Python GUI.
+A practice project in which I intend to learn TkInter.

+## What it does
+Open a window.
+Get a random image (server decides) from Inspirobot.
+Slap it on the window, together with a couple of buttons to refresh and close.

 ## Credits
 The quotes are pulled from the [Inspirobot](http://inspirobot.me/).